-- Household income must be at 200% or below the Federal Poverty Level (using the most recent federal guidelines not the program year) - Must have earned income at least equal to the amount of his/her annual savings obligation - Must be a resident of the state of Indiana - Must have a valid Social Security Number - Must NOT have established an IDA account previously nor can any other household member have established an IDA account - Must meet any additional requirements required by the IDA Administrator (i.e. service area limits, specific target population and any other requirements set by the administrator).
+Household income must be at 200% or below the Federal Poverty Level (using the most recent federal guidelines not the program year)

+- Must have earned income at least equal to the amount of his/her annual savings obligation - Must be a resident of the state of Indiana - Must NOT have established an IDA account previously nor can any other household member have established an IDA account - Must meet any additional requirements required by the IDA Administrator (i.e. service area limits, specific target population and any other requirements set by the administrator).